A Guide to Using Facebook Retargeting Ads for Gyms

 What are Retargeting Ads?

-Retargeting ads are ads that enable you to reconnect with users who have already interacted with your brand in some way (on or off Facebook) and didn’t become members.
+A favorite Facebook ad choice for gyms, retargeting ads are ads that enable you to reconnect with users who have already interacted with your brand in some way (on or off Facebook) and didn’t become members.
 These prospects may have filled out a contact form, followed or interacted with your Facebook page, downloaded information, or interacted with your Facebook page or website in some other way.

 Retargeting ads connect you to prospects who have already showed interest and enable you to create custom audiences based on consumer profiles, which can result in higher conversion rates and lower cost-per-click-averages than other ads.